View Valerie Turner's Obituary on TheStarPress.com and share memories

 She was born on Sunday, May 2, 1971, in Muncie, Indiana, the daughter of Paul and Anna (Foster) Dick.

-She is survived by her husband, Tim Turner; father, Paul Dick; step-mother, Cindy Dick; children, Kaliq Turner, Garrett Turner, Keanna Turner, Carson Turner, and Fawn Turner; brother, Travis (Missy) Dick; sisters, Starla (Mike) Paradowski, Stacie (Kevin) Medaris, and Sonya (Bailey) Jenkins; brother-in-law, Scott (Lori) Turner; mother-in-law, Barbara Turner.
+She is survived by her husband, Tim Turner; father, Paul Dick; step-mother, Cindy Dick; children, Kaliq Turner, Garrett Turner, Keanna Turner, Carson Turner, and Fawn Turner; brother, Travis (Missy) Dick, of Farmland; sisters, Starla (Mike) Paradowski, of Colorado, Stacie (Kevin) Medaris, of Tennessee, and Sonya (Bailey) Jenkins, of Maryland; brother-in-law, Scott (Lori) Turner; sister-in-law, Lisa Turner; mother-in-law, Barbara Turner; several nieces and nephews also survive.

 Valerie was preceded in death by her mother; father-in-law, Bill Turner; niece, Sophia Jenkins, and brother-in-law, Rick Turner.